 A pop-up will appear with the Google (YouTube is a Google company) registration flow.
 Here is a sample of what that might look like:

 Once you have linked your YouTube Account with WeVideo, press on the YouTube button again.
-Now it will turn red, indicating your video will export to YouTube when you click Finish:
+Now it will turn blue, indicating your video will export to YouTube when you click Finish:

 IMPORTANT: When exporting to YouTube, please make sure you have verified your YouTube account if you are exporting longer videos longer than 10 minutes. https://support.google.com/youtube/answer/71673?hl=en